Aakashkumar22/Life-Skill_Repo_aakash_Kumar_37.2/README.md

-## plese refer to LifeSkilRepo for submission for Load balancing and scaling"
+## plesae refer to LifeSkilRepo for submission for Load balancing and scaling"